 Pacific Heights Metropolitan Design

-Today’s design inspiration comes from a Pacific Heights pied-a-terre apartment overlooking the Bay.
-The residence has been designed to serve as a glamorous stage for entertaining and metropolitan living with interiors by San Francisco based interior designer Nicole Hollis.
+Today’s design inspiration comes from a pied-a-terre apartment located in San Francisco’s exclusive Pacific Heights neighborhood overlooking the Bay and Golden Gate Bridge.
+This residence has been created to serve as a glamorous stage for entertaining with interiors completed in a metropolitan design by San Francisco-based interior designer Nicole Hollis.

 The two-bedroom apartment spans an entire floor of a classic prewar building dating back to the 1920s.
-The original millwork and trim have been maintained and restored to honor the structures history.
+The original millwork and trim have been maintained and restored to honor the history of the structure.
 The designer prefers to layer texture and shapes in lieu of color and pattern which she has done here achieving a scene of high contrast with a neutral color palette to form an excellent backdrop for the homeowner’s enviable art collection.

-..designed to serve as a glamorous stage for entertaining and metropolitan living
+..designed to serve as a glamorous stage for entertaining with metropolitan design

-The dramatic fireplace surround is of bespoke design by Hollis, created with Nero Marquina black marble with white veining.
-The art work above it is by Antony Gormley, which is flanked by a pair of hand-blown glass sconces from John Pomp Studios, which are placed about the room to impart a warm glow.
-A collection of books and collectibles, including a wooden bowl by Philip Moulthrop, are gathered on the central coffee table which creates a more personal and inviting feel.
+The dramatic fireplace surround is bespoke designed by Hollis, created with Nero Marquina black marble with white veining.
+The artwork above it is by Antony Gormley, which is flanked by a pair of hand-blown glass sconces from John Pomp Studios, which are placed about the room to impart a warm glow.
+A collection of books and collectibles, including a wooden bowl by Philip Moulthrop, gather on the central coffee table creating a personal and inviting feel.

-To create a counterpoint and depth, the study, located just beyond the living room with pocket doors to close if needed, was painted Pitch Black.
+To create a counterpoint for the metropolitan design, the study, located just beyond the living room with pocket doors to close if needed, was painted Pitch Black.
 The main focal art in the space is the Secretive Three Graces, 2008 by Debbie Han.
 The table in the center of the room is an Eero Saarinen-design from Knoll.
-Above it, a Gino Sarfatti lighting fixture from Flos is suspended.
+Above it, a Gino Sarfatti lighting fixture from Flos suspends.
 The large metallic sculpture right outside the space is Artificial Rock #146, 2011 by Zhan Wang.

-In the minimalist design foyer, a Louis Poulsen PH Artichoke pendant hangs above a table from Atelier Gary Lee.
-Square Word Calligraphy: After Apple Picking 2003, a poem by Robert Frost drawn to look like Chinese characters, by Xu Bing, is displayed on the wall.
+In the minimalist designed foyer, a Louis Poulsen PH Artichoke pendant hangs above a table from Atelier Gary Lee.
+Square Word Calligraphy: After Apple Picking 2003, a poem by Robert Frost drawn to look like Chinese characters, by Xu Bing, displays on the wall.
+For more foyer design inspiration see Grand Entrances- 15 Designer Foyers.

-In the formal dining room, the large oak-and-bronze dining table is of bespoke design by Hollis.
-Above it, she suspended a large modern design bronze Lumiere Chandelier by Jean de Merry.
-The windows are dressed with Christian Liaigre linen.
-Robert Rauschenberg’s Japanese Sky I, hangs between the windows along with several pieces of art around the room.
+In the formal dining room, the large oak-and-bronze dining table is bespoke designed by Hollis.
+A large modern design bronze Lumiere Chandelier by Jean de Merry suspends above it.
+Christian Liaigre linen dresses the windows.
+Robert Rauschenberg’s Japanese Sky I hangs between the windows along with several pieces of art around the room.
+For more dining room ideas be sure to check out 20 Outstanding Designer Dining Rooms.

-For the casual breakfast area, Hollis designed a comfy corner banquette, upholstered in leather by Garrett, and paired it with a custom wood table.
-The side chairs are from Dzine.
-The arrangement is complete with a honeycomb lighting pendent from Tim Clarke Interior Design.
+For the casual breakfast area, Hollis designed a comfy corner banquette upholstered in leather by Garrett, paired with a custom wood table and Dzine side chairs.
+The arrangement completes with a honeycomb lighting pendant from Tim Clarke Interior Design.

 The mood is kept light in the master bedroom with shades of white bed linens and Romo drapery fabric.
 The art in this space is all oil-on-wood by Liu Wei, which intentionally cracks and changes color over time.